linkedin/isolation-forest/README.md

 ### Add an isolation-forest dependency to your project

-Please check [Bintray](https://bintray.com/beta/#/linkedin/maven/isolation-forest) for the latest artifact versions.
+Please check [Maven Central](https://oss.sonatype.org/#nexus-search;quick~isolation-forest) for the latest artifact versions.

 #### Gradle example

-The artifacts are available in JCenter, so you can specify the JCenter repository in the top-level build.gradle file.
+The artifacts are available in Maven Central, so you can specify the Maven Central repository in the top-level `build.gradle` file.

 ```
 repositories {
-    jcenter()
+    mavenCentral()
 }
 ```

-Add the isolation-forest dependency to the module-level build.gradle file.
+Add the isolation-forest dependency to the module-level `build.gradle` file.
 Here are some examples for multiple recent Spark/Scala version combinations.

 ```